Library Card Information

 - Reporting a lost or stolen card immediately to the library.
 The borrower is responsible for any item charged to their card until the loss is reported to the library.
 Do not lend your card to others.

-- Providing your library card and PIN number to others, so that they can use the internet can cause you to lose internet privileges.
+- If you provide your library card and PIN number to others so that they can use the internet, it can cause you to lose internet privileges.
 Only the card holder may use the card to use a public computer.

 - Informing the library of a change of address, phone number, or e-mail immediately.